nickgillian/grt/README.md

     cout << "Splitting data into training/test split..." << endl;
     ClassificationData testData = trainingData.partition( 80 );

-    //Create a new Gesture Recognition Pipeline using an Adaptive Naive Bayes Classifier GestureRecognitionPipeline pipeline;
+    //Create a new Gesture Recognition Pipeline
-    pipeline.setClassifier( ANBC() );
+    GestureRecognitionPipeline pipeline;

+    //Add a Naive Bayes classifier to the pipeline pipeline << ANBC();

     //Train the pipeline using the training data cout << "Training model..." << endl;